Why is Mount Everest not the tallest mountain in the world?

 Are there any animals found on Mount Everest?

 Besides the myths of giant Yeti, jumping spiders are the only living species perpetually based on Mount Everest at an altitude of 22,000 ft.
-Below the height of 6,000 meters, popular wildlife such as Himalayan Yak, Snow Leopard, and Himalayan Thar can be encountered.
-Jumping spiders obscures the niches and cracks on the slopes of Everest, which makes them one of the Earth's highest permanent residents.
+Below the height of 6,000 meters, popular wildlife in the Everest region such as Himalayan Yak, Snow Leopard, and Himalayan Thar can be encountered.
+Jumping spiders obscure the niches and cracks on the slopes of Everest, which makes them one of the Earth's highest permanent residents.

 Tons of human waste are frozen on Mount Everest!